1500 Team Members, 100 Countries, 60 Years of Innovation, 7 Continents, 3 Generations, 1 Family

 Rothberg is married to Attorney Nan M. Birdwhistell, former Mayor of Woodbridge, Connecticut.
 They have two sons; Daniel, a geologist, working in LATICRETE’s International Division, and Jason, working in the film industry in Los Angeles.

 Rothberg is a 25 year member of YPO, a global business organization.

 He served on board of The Connecticut Business & Industry Association and on the Advisory Council of the National Outdoor Leadership School (NOLS), of Lander, WY., USA.
 NOLS is the leader in wilderness education.

-He graduated from Leiden University Law School in the Netherlands and attended the Program for Management Development at Harvard Business School.
+Saleem graduated from Osmania University in Civil Engineering and attended the General Management Program at Harvard Business School.

-He resides in Westport, CT with his wife Lauren and two daughters.
-Personal interests include fly fishing and rugby.
+He resides in Cheshire, CT with his wife Nusheen and sons Daniyal and Danish.
+Personal interests include reading, traveling and cricket.